christianThardy/christianThardy.github.io/amplification-suppression.md

-# The ability to filter information is fundamental to reasoning
+# The ability to filter information is fundamental to reasoning, but to what degree?

 ##### Originally posted: 04/02/25

 <br>

-**Suppression is key to emergent behavior, but to what degree?**

 In cognitive neuroscience, it is widely known that inhibition is a component of the process of selective attention and is manifested in the suppression of goal irrelevant stimuli<sub>[<a href="https://pmc.ncbi.nlm.nih.gov/articles/PMC1751480/" title="Dimitrov" rel="nofollow">1</a>]</sub>.